 An Elsa Schiaparelli makeup compact.
 Like a lot of vintage-loving folks, I'm a huge Schiaparelli fan.
 And even though it's her early work that has my heart, I couldn't resist buying this compact at a recent estate sale.

 A vintage (1930's, I believe) tin for Three Flowers Dusting Powder by Richard Hudnut.
 I found this at the Scott Antique Market in Columbus, Ohio, back in November.
 The show was enormous, incredible, and a little overwhelming.
-I came home with lots of new-to-me things, though, including a vintage Halloween cat whistle, which will probably make its way onto this blog soon enough.
+I came home with lots of new-to-me things, though, including a vintage Halloween cat whistle that I love to an embarrassing extent.
+I don't even think he's that old, but after passing him up on my first pass through the Scott Antique Market, I begged my sister to help me track him back down.
+He's currently sitting in a place of honor on top of my dresser alongside an old pumpkin decoration from my grandparents' house.